 Antonio Muñoz Carrion

 Antonio received his doctorate in Sociology from the Universidad Complutense de Madrid and his D.E.A. in Communication and Information Sciences from l’Ecole des Hutes Etudes in Paris.
-He is currently a full professor of Sociology at the Universidad Complutense de Madrid and collaborates with several North American programs.
+He is currently Honorary professor of Sociology at the Universidad Complutense de Madrid and collaborates with several North American programs.
 Antonio’s investigation primarily centers on the comprehension and interpretation of cultural products and actions.
 He is actively involved in translation, especially when translation leads to intercultural communication.
 At present, his research is focused on the role tradition plays in contemporary Spanish culture and how misunderstandings arise in a multicultural society.

 Laura Murcia Cánovas

-Laura Murcia began her training as a professional flamenco dancer during her early childhood, studying at various schools of Danza española in Cartagena, Murcia.
+Laura began her training as a professional flamenco dancer during her early childhood, studying at various schools of Danza española in Cartagena, Murcia.
 Later, in Madrid, she continued her studies at the renowned flamenco school Amor de Dios with professors such as Cristobal Reyes, Antonio Canales, and Merche Esmeralda.
 She has danced on diverse stages both as a soloist and as a member of dance companies such as Compañía de Rafael Aguilar, Ballet de Carmen Romero, or Teatro Español de Madrid.
 Laura holds a degree in Performing Arts and an M.A. in Scenic Arts from the Universidad Rey Juan Carlos.
-She has over ten years of teaching experience in various cultural centers, dance schools and study abroad programs.
+She has over twenty years of teaching experience in various cultural centers, dance schools and study abroad programs.

 Alicia Pérez Blanco